IBM/operator-sample-go/scripts/README.md

 * Third parameter: ('reset')

-    * Use 'reset' to deinstall the operators and prereq.
+    * Use 'reset' to deinstall the operators and prereq and reinstall them.

 * Fourth parameter: ('podman_reset')